 So "compression" in general is associated with a lower ratio, reducing but not killing the dynamic range of the signal that crosses the threshold.
 Because of the lower ratio, you can get a much wider range of effects by adjusting the threshold, even to the point where your entire signal is above the threshold.
 Of course the results will depend on the specific signal and settings.

+It's also the case that many compressors use a "feed back" circuit which increases sustain, while many limiters use a "feed forward" circuit which does not sustain so much.
+But again, you can't assume one way or the other just based on the word compressor or limiter printed on the box.
 So the difference boils down to the pre-set or adjustable amount of the ratio, and whether you are able to adjust the other parameters to achieve a specific compression goal.